Applications are now open for the 2023 Small Practice Traineeship Grant.

 Support for a new generation of solicitors

 The scheme provides funding of €18,000 to the training firm over the course of the two-year training contract.
-It will also provide funding of €7,000 to the trainee solicitor by way of a discount on the Professional Practice Course I (PPC I) fee.
-In 2021, five such grants will be made available.
+It will also provide funding of €7,000 to the trainee solicitor by way of a discount on the Professional Practice Course (PPC) fee.
+In 2023, five such grants will be made available.

 The proposed training contract firm should:

-- be a small firm, consisting of five or fewer solicitors (including principal, partners, consultants and employed solicitors), and
+be a small firm, consisting of five or fewer solicitors (including principal, partners, consultants and employed solicitors),

 2020 grant recipient, Phelim O’Neill, Co.
 Roscommon